auguststurm/react-d3-charts/README.md

 ## Example Data

-The example data can be found in
+The examples data can be found in the following directory:

 ```bash
 example/src/data